gitRalle/CLI/README.md

 Here the keyword property of the argument is explicitly set to "input", and the optional property is implicitly set to false.

     @Command(keyword = "foo")
-    public void foo(String input)
+    public void foo(@Arg(keyword = "input", optional = true) String input) {
-    {
         // code
     }
-Here the keyword property of the argument is implicitly set to "input", and the optional property is implicitly set to false.
+Here the keyword property of the argument is explicitly set to "input", and the optional property is explicitly set to true.
-### Annotate your classes
+### Annotate your types
 Annotate your classes if they declare any annotated methods.

+    @Controller
+    public class SampleController
+    {
+    }
+Here the keyword property of the class is implicitly set to "sample".

     @Controller(keyword = "sample")
     public class SampleController